Dmitry654321/new_robot/README.md

 # DuckieBot Examples

-Here we we have example of the following functionalitiy for the DuckieBot:
+Here we have examples of the following functionalitiy for the DuckieBot:
 1) A ROS workspace (src) with blinker package inside.
 The functionality of this is that is makes the DuckieBot LEDs blink in some colored order.
 This works by publishing to the /led_pattern topic for the respective vehicle.
 2) Same as above but the package is image_saver whose functionality is that it saves an image from the camera every 30 calls.
 This works by subscribing to the /image/compressed topic for the respective vehicle.